silvijj/SuperCashier/README.md

 # About Super Cashier
-Super Cashier is a cashier program that build with Python Language.
+Super Cashier is a self-service supermarket cashier program that build with Python Language.
 This program have some feature, that will be explain below.

-# Objektif

 # Feature